Go to content

 Information events on the start of studies

-On October 16 and 17, 2023, two introductory days to the degree programs, the "FIDS Welcome Days", will take place for all first-year FIDS students.
+On October 14 and 15, 2024, two introductory days to the degree programs, the "FIDS Welcome Days", will take place for all first-semester FIDS students enrolled in the B.Sc.
+Computer Science and B.Sc.
+Data Science degree programs.

 During these days, you will get to know the FIDS team and receive first-hand information about the degree programs.
-You will also attend your first lecture together with your fellow students, get to know the most important university systems and we will help you with the registration for all courses in the first semester.
+You will also get to know the most important university systems and we will help you with the registration for all courses in the first semester.
 The FIDS student association will also offer a colorful social program to get to know each other!

-The program of the FIDS Welcome Days provides information on event times and locations.
+The program of the FIDS Welcome Days will be published here in sufficient time.
+It will provide you with, i.a., information on event times and locations.

 Gain an overview of study contents